A still life from the Dutch Golden Age

 Block family archive

-Block had a longstanding friendship with the writer Gerhart Hauptmann, whom he had known since his time in Breslau.
-Block often visited Hauptmann on the Baltic Sea island of Hiddensee and in the Giant Mountains.
-He produced a series of portraits of Hauptmann during this period.
+Block has a longstanding friendship with the writer Gerhart Hauptmann, whom he has known since his time in Breslau.
+Block often visits Hauptmann on the Baltic Sea island of Hiddensee and in the Giant Mountains.
+He produces a series of portraits of Hauptmann during this period.

 Black and white photo.
 Josef Block, elegantly dressed, slim gentleman with glasses, gloves and hat in his right hand.